parisba/presentations/PyCon Australia 2016 Melbourne/PyCon Australia 2016 Melbourne.md

 ![inline](images/swift.png)

 ^ TIM: We haven't really got time to go through all three environments we mentioned in detail, so we're going to focus the most on the one we have the most experience with.

 ^ PARIS: Playgrounds, which are part of Apple's Swift.
+We'll look at the more Pythonic Jupyter Notebooks a bit later, too.

 ---